miachm/SODS/CONTRIBUTING.md

 - It must be simple (SODS relates to -> Simple-Ods).
 The API must be straightforward to follow, an user should be able to use just peeking an example.
 - It must be light-weight.
 Avoiding dependencies when it's possible.
 - Trustworthy, the project follows [fail-fast principle](https://en.wikipedia.org/wiki/Fail-fast).
+- Don't break anything.
+The library must be retro-compatible acording to [software versioning](https://en.wikipedia.org/wiki/Software_versioning).
+So an user using the version v1.1 of the library should be able to compile and use newer versions v1.y without touching anything.
+The idea is to keep a stable API.

 ## Roadmap